ARM-software/vscode-cmsis-csolution/README.md

 1. Click the **CMSIS** icon ![CMSIS icon](./docs/images/cmsis-icon.png) in the Activity Bar to open the **Arm CMSIS csolution** extension.

 1. Look at the available contexts for the csolution in the **CONTEXT** panel.
-You can change the build target and build configuration.
+You can change the target type (build target) and build configuration.

     - **Active Solution**: The name of the active csolution, `Hello` (`Hello.csolution.yml`).
     - **Target Type**: The build target `AVH` (Arm Virtual Hardware).
 For more details on Arm Virtual Hardware, check the [product overview](https://arm-software.github.io/AVH/main/overview/html/index.html).
 Note that for this example you can only select `AVH` and it corresponds to the Arm Corstone SSE-300 model.
 Some examples are compatible with physical evaluation boards as well, so you can have more options in the drop-down list in that case.
     - **Build Type**: The build configuration `Debug` or `Release`.
-A build configuration adds the flexibility to configure each build target towards a specific testing.
+A build configuration adds the flexibility to configure each target type towards a specific testing.
 Use `Debug` for a full debug build of the software for interactive debug, or `Release` for the final code deployment to the systems.
     - **Project**: The name of the cproject, `Hello` (`Hello.cproject.yml`).

 1. Click the **Explorer** icon ![Explorer icon](./docs/images/explorer-icon.png) and open the `Hello.csolution.yml` and `Hello.cproject.yml` files.
 YAML syntax support helps you with editing.